 We are interested in the evolution of plants sensu lato - i.e., the photosynthetic eukaryotes.

-A main focus is on the genome of the moss, Physcomitrella patens.
+A main focus is the moss, Physcomitrella patens.

-Methods encompass molecular phylogeny, phylogenomics and comparative genomics.
+Methods encompass molecular and cellular biology, phylogeny, phylogenomics and comparative genomics.

 In terms of systems biology we are interested in gene regulatory networks.